Frequently Asked Questions

 I will see a child or teenager with their family and offer them individual time if possible.
 Both parents (where applies) should attend this or the next appointment.
 There are toys and sensory items in my office, the space is comfortable but not large.
 I do not expect young people to want to talk and I take a gentle approach to encourage feeling comfortable with me over time rather than immediately.

 Many questions will be about physical, emotional, mental health, development and about family health and experiences, including relationships, communication and parent backgrounds.
 Many things can contribute to what is happening for a person’s mental health, but finding what is relevant is quite individual and a complex task.
 I always take an integrative medicine approach, from baseline diet and lifestyle to elective and explained testing.
-However, wellbeing in relationships and the developing self is key and so timeframes moving forward do depend on staying open to all needs and collaborative approaches.
+However, wellbeing in relationships and the developing self is key, and nutritional medicine takes a little longer, so timeframes ahead do depend on staying open to all needs and collaborative approaches.

 It is important to have filled in a questionnaire that arrives with your booking, as this enables time for quality engagement more important to your child and the discussions that arise for you.